lasindu-44/Web-Develop/README.md

-This is the sea side south park front end design project.
+This is the "sea side south park" website front end design.